telerik/reporting-docs/report-items/htmltextbox/formatting.md

 * HyperLink (`<a href target>`).
 * Lists (`<ol>`, `<ul>`, and `<li>`).
 * Text organization in paragraphs (`<div>`, `<span>`,`<p>`, `<br>`, and `<center>`).

+The HtmlTextBox does not support the `table` and `img` tags.

+* Use the native Reporting [Table, List, and Crrostab]({%slug telerikreporting/designing-reports/report-structure/table-crosstab-list/overview%}) report items instead of `table`, and the [PictureBox]({%slug telerikreporting/designing-reports/report-structure/picturebox%}) report item instead of `img`.

 ## Supported CSS Attributes